 Our model is to provide deep detail about every Northeast resort, accurate weather and conditions tailored to these resorts, add in news and commentary, and of course keep the community growing.
 We need to reach hundreds of thousands of skiers and riders in order to make it work, and if we do a good job they will come.
 We’d like to try to keep all of the information free, and generate revenue from things like ads, affiliate links, merchandise, and contributions.
 We plan to launch the first phase as a website before the next season.

-Thanks for your time Matthew and good luck with the new venture.
+Thanks for your time Matt and good luck with the new venture.